A-Z of the Amazon Influencer Program – Unlock Serious Onsite Commissions

 It's important to make sure that your storefront vanity URL is easy to remember and type.

 Livestreams may or may not be something that you want to do in your Amazon influencer journey.
-It seems to me that the most successful influencers are going live quite a bit.
+It seems to me that the most successful influencers are going live quite a bit, but they are also outliers.

 Visit amazon.com/live to see what other influencers are doing with their live shows for inspiration.